xyproto/benchmarked/README.md

 The quest to find a faster `bytes.Equal` function.

-So far, this function is 24% faster:
+So far, this function is 24% faster than `bytes.Equal`:

 ```go
 func Equal(a, b []byte) bool {